matanp06/snake-game/README.md

   * D - go right.
 * the keyboard arrows.

-_important! the snake can't turn to the opposite direction, for example if the snake aheaded up, you can't make him go down._
+_important! the snake can't turn to the opposite direction, for example if the snake is going up, you can't make him go down._

 ### Restarting the game
 If you failed to collect all the apples and striked out, there will be a pop up at the end of the game which allows you to restart a new game.